PipHarsveld/progressive-web-app/README.md

 ## :bulb:Api
 I used the Rijksmuseum API for this project and before I started, I did some research to the API.
-The research can be found in [the wiki](https://github.com/PipHarsveld/rijksmuseum/wiki/Analyseren).
+The Rijksmuseum API is a public API provided by the Rijksmuseum in Amsterdam, which allows developers to access and use data about the museum's collections.
+The API provides access to a large number of images and metadata for artworks, along with other information such as artist biographies and collection highlights.
+If you would like to know more about the API, you can visit the [Rijksmuseum API documentation](https://data.rijksmuseum.nl/object-metadata/api/) or read my [research](https://github.com/PipHarsveld/rijksmuseum/wiki/Analyseren).

 ## :ledger:Sources